ExpectozJJ/Ollivier-Persistent-Ricci-Curvature/README.md

   <img src="https://github.com/ExpectozJJ/Ollivier-Persistent-Ricci-Curvature/blob/master/img/toc.png" title="toc"/>
 </p>

-It can be seen that the geometrical information gathered from ORC also plays an important key role in differentiating osmolytes in hydrogen bonding networks.
+It can also be seen that the geometrical information gathered from ORC also plays as an unique feature in differentiating osmolytes in hydrogen bonding networks.

 <p align="center">
   <img src="https://github.com/ExpectozJJ/Ollivier-Persistent-Ricci-Curvature/blob/master/img/osmolyte.png" title="hbn"/>